syncfusion-content/blazor-docs/blazor/diagram/ports/ports.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/Blazor-Diagram-Examples/tree/master/UG-Samples/Ports)

-## How to get Inedges and OutEdges of Ports
+## How to get InEdges and OutEdges of ports

 [InEdges](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Port.html#Syncfusion_Blazor_Diagram_Port_InEdges) is used to get the incoming connectors of the port that are connected to the port.
 [OutEdges](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Port.html#Syncfusion_Blazor_Diagram_Port_OutEdges) is used to get the outgoing connectors of the port that are connected to the port.